erichseamon/AGinsurancepaper/README.md

 1. Insurance loss (RMA_originaldata.zip)
 2. County boundary data (within the /counties folder)
 3. State boundary data (within the /states folder)
-4. Crop production data from 2001-2022 for apples and wheat (within the /production folder)
+4. Crop production/utilization data from 2001-2022 for apples and wheat (within the /production folder)

 ## Description of the Data and file structure:

 RMA_originaldata.zip: Original .txt files for insurance loss claims, by year, for the entire United States, from 1989 to 2022.
+Data comes from the USDA's Risk Management Agency (RMA).
 Example: 1989.csv

 Field Names